avvo/json_api_resource_connections/README.md

 # JsonApiResourceConnections

 Complex connection behaviour to sit on top of [JsonApiResource](http://github.com/avvo/json_api_resource) v2.0.
-This makes circuitbreaker connections default and enables cache flallbacks to when the server replies with anything other than a 404
+This makes circuitbreaker connections default and enables cache fallbacks to when the server replies with anything other than a 404

 ## Installation